Ashlyn Harris: Senior national team, 2009–2020

 In January 2013, Harris was called up to a 29-player training camp leading up to two matches in early February.
 This was her first time back with the national team following her shoulder surgery the previous June.
 Following the training camp and matches, Harris was named to the 23-player roster for the 2013 Algarve Cup in Portugal.
 The team's starting goalkeeper Hope Solo was out with a wrist injury, giving Harris the opportunity to make an appearance in the tournament.
 She was the only uncapped player on the roster.

 On March 11, 2013, Harris earned her first appearance with the senior team in a match against Sweden.
-Harris played all 90 minutes of the match and allowed one goal for a 1–1 draw.
+Harris played all 90 minutes of the match and conceded one goal in a 1–1 draw.
 Following the match, head coach Tom Sermanni stated the following regarding Harris's performance:

 I think she did well for her first cap.
 It was a really high pressure game and especially when you lose a goal early on that she had absolutely no chance with.
 She was put in a few difficult situations during the game and I think she handled them extremely well.

 Harris stated that she had "waited a long time for [that] moment" and although she was nervous, she was happy with her performance.

 Harris traveled to Europe with the national team for matches against Germany and the Netherlands in early April.
 Harris made her second appearance for the national team on April 9 against the Netherlands.
-She allowed one goal during the match for a 3–1 win for the United States.
-In late May, Harris was named to the 21-player roster that traveled to Canada to train before facing Canada on June 2.
+She conceded one goal during the match for a 3–1 win for the United States.
+In late May, Harris was named to the 21-player roster that traveled to Canada before facing a match on June 2.
 She did not suit up for the match.

 On December 3, Harris underwent arthroscopic surgery to repair a torn lateral meniscus in her left knee.
 The injury had affected her play since June and kept her out for a month following the surgery.